neftjs/neft/index.coffee.md

 			if key.length then obj = obj[key]

 			# break if no way exists
-			if typeof obj isnt 'object'
+			if typeof obj isnt 'object' and typeof obj isnt 'function'

 				# if it is no end of path, return undefined
 				if i isnt path.length - 1